gosoccerboy5/gosoccerboy5/README.md

 ### Hello, I'm gosoccerboy5 👋

 I don't use Github all that often.
-But, please do check out my pinned repositories and [Github Gists](https://gist.github.com/gosoccerboy5) (they're very epic 😎).
+But, please do check out my pinned repositories (there are some cool games) and [Github Gists](https://gist.github.com/gosoccerboy5) (they're very epic 😎).

-If you want to contact me somewhere else, I'm gosoccerboy5 on Scratch, Replit, and Reddit.
-If you want my Discord (where I am most active): `theultimatenerd#6585` (or probably `theultimatenerd` when Discord's username changes roll out).
+If you want to contact me somewhere else, my username is gosoccerboy5 on most platforms.

 Have a good day 😃